-12+ It's the grand final, and the final siren is due any moment.
+12+ It's the grand final, and the siren is due any moment.
 My team kick the ball, and it tumbles towards our goals.
 Our supporters cheer and roar, willing the ball to be straight and true, though some, like me, hold our breaths.
 A goal will win the game for our team.
 And we will be the champions.

-For a few heart-stopping seconds, while we roar or hold our breaths, and the ball tumbles, our team has neither won nor lost.
+For a few heart-stopping seconds, while the ball tumbles and we roar or hold our breaths, our team has neither won nor lost.

 And then it happens, the ball falls short.
 The other team gathers it, and their supporters roar.
-The siren sounds and they roar louder, while our supporters fall silent.
+The siren sounds — our supporters are silent while theirs cheer loudly.

-But later, when I dream of those final few seconds, that cursed ball tumbles straight through my team's goals.
-It is our supporters who roar the loudest, and we are the champions.
+But later, when I dream of those final few seconds, that cursed ball tumbles straight and true through my team's goals.
+It is our supporters who cheer and roar the loudest, and we are the champions.
 And though I know it's only a dream, I'm filled with joy.